Meg-Div/DigitalCraftsProjects/Magic8Ball/README.md

 # Magic8Ball

 Project Description:
-- Re-create a Magic 8 Ball
+- Originally created for my COMSC-200 course, I refactored my code to align more closely with the original Magic 8 Ball game.

 Project Expectations:
+-  You're asked to shake the ball.
-- Shake ball for random response to question
+-  A random response is given back to you.

 Project Languages:
 - C++